-1. Provides essential classroom support for academic instruction by issuing required individual athletics equipment to students enrolled in classes which may involve sizing students for items such as fencing jackets, erecting and/or setting up athletics equipment such as goals, netting, floor mats, and tape recorders or similar audio equipment, ensuring that athletics equipment used for instruction is available in the assigned classroom as required, and checking returned equipment for damage or wear and repairing it within the capability to do so.
+1. Provides essential classroom support for academic instruction by issuing required individual athletic equipment to students enrolled in classes which may involve sizing students for items such as fencing jackets, erecting and/or setting up athletic equipment such as goals, netting, floor mats, and tape recorders or similar audio equipment, ensuring that athletic equipment used for instruction is available in the assigned classroom as required, and checking returned equipment for damage or wear and repairing it within the capability to do so.

 3. Provides a service to students, faculty, and other authorized individuals utilizing the exercise/recreation facilities by assigning lockers, issuing combination locks and clean towels, repairing damaged lockers and locks within the capability to do so or replacing damaged locks, and maintaining the general cleanliness of the locker area.

-8. Reduces the likelihood for damage to equipment assigned to the department by demonstrating the proper use of the equipment which includes operation of electronic scoreboards.
+9. Reduces the likelihood for damage to equipment assigned to the department by demonstrating the proper use of the equipment, which includes operation of electronic scoreboards.

-The Athletics Equipment Attendant receives supervision from the immediate supervisor and generally exercises no supervision of others.
+The Athletic Equipment Attendant receives supervision from the immediate supervisor and generally exercises no supervision of others.

 OFFICE OF HUMAN RESOURCES